 About this data

-Employment of people with a mental illness is indicator 2.5.i and employment of people with long-term conditions is indicator 2.2 in the NHS Outcomes Framework.
+In the NHS Outcomes Framework, employment of people with a mental illness is indicator 2.5.i and employment of people with long-term conditions is indicator 2.2.
 The proportion of adults in contact with secondary mental health services in paid employment is measure 1F and the proportion of adults with a learning disability in paid employment is measure 1E in the ASCOF.

 The data for the two NHS Outcomes Framework indicators are sourced from the Labour Force Survey (LFS) and all values are calculated by the Office for National Statistics (ONS).
-ASCOF indicator 1E sources its data from SALT, and indicator 1F sources its data from the Mental Health Services Data Set (MHSDS).
+ASCOF indicator 1E sources its data from the Short and Long Term Services (SALT) collection, and indicator 1F sources its data from the Mental Health Services Data Set (MHSDS).